-George's Music is a full service retailer that sells musical instruments and sound equipment throughout eight store locations, in Florida and Pennsylvania, and two online sites: George's Music and MusiciansBuy.
+George's Music is a full-service retailer that sells instruments and sound equipment throughout eight brick-and-mortar stores on the East Coast and two online sites: George's Music and MusiciansBuy.
 They also offer music lessons and organize clubs for music enthusiasts.

-The distributed nature of their operations made them a prime candidate for hosted VoIP services, and the previous provider was not supplying the level of service they expected.
-Tony Dellett, the IT Manager at George's Music, spoke with us about his search for a new VoIP provider.
+The distributed nature of George’s Music operations made the company a prime candidate for hosted VoIP services, but its previous provider was not supplying the level of service expected.
+Tony Dellett, the IT manager at George's Music, spoke with us about his search for a new business phone service.

 Researching a New Hosted VoIP Service

-Tony performed much online research and spoke with representatives of many VoIP providers.
-During his search, he discovered that Ars Technica, a website that he trusts, uses OnSIP for its phone service.
-Ars Technica is a publication devoted to technology news, analysis, and new gadget reviews.
+Tony performed extensive online research and spoke with representatives from multiple VoIP providers.
+During his search, he discovered that Ars Technica, a website he trusts, uses OnSIP.
+(Ars Technica is a publication devoted to technology news, analysis, and new gadget reviews.)

 Implementing OnSIP in Different Locations

-OnSIP excels at providing a unified phone service for scattered offices and stores.
-An employee can extension dial his or her colleague in a different office, and, what's more, it's a free call since it does not traverse the PSTN (Public Switched Telephone Network).
+OnSIP excels at providing unified phone service for multi-site offices and stores.
+An employee can extension dial his or her colleague in a different office, and what's more, it's a free call because it does not traverse the PSTN (Public Switched Telephone Network).

-Tony elaborated on this point: "OnSIP is great for connecting locations spread across the country.
-We have our various locations set up as single extensions so it's easy to dial any of our locations using one numbered extension.
-It's also helpful that we can set up multiple physical phones, including a cell phone, as a single extension so we can reach our company president who seems to always be traveling."
+Tony elaborates on this point: "OnSIP is great for connecting locations spread across the country.
+We have our various locations set up as single extensions, so it's easy to dial any of our locations using one numbered extension.
+It's also helpful that we can set up multiple physical phones, including a cell phone, as a single extension so that we can reach our company president, who always seems to be traveling."

 Thanks for the kind words, Tony!